 In a nutshell, dysphagia is a condition where a person has difficulty swallowing.
 My previous blog discussed what dysphagia symptoms include as well as some of the reasons why cervical spinal surgery causes dysphagia.
 It should be noted that dysphagia is not a complication that occurs in all people who have cervical spine surgery.
 However, certain groups of people have a greater risk for this complication.

-I’m Ed Smith, a Sacramento Personal Injury Lawyer and over the years I’ve handled cases for hundreds of clients who sustained a fracture to the leg.
-If you’re never had a broken leg, you have no idea how difficult it is getting used to this injury and healing from it.
+I’m Ed Smith, a Sacramento Personal Injury Lawyer, and over the years, I’ve handled cases for hundreds of clients who sustained a fracture to the leg.
+If you’ve never had a broken leg, you have no idea how difficult it is to get used to this injury and heal from it.

 As a holistic personal injury lawyer, I see literally hundreds of people each month suffering from the physical and emotional after-effects of trauma.